-Ultimately, a qualification regiment is an abstraction that is intended to predict a desired real-world result.
-Because the qualification regiment is an abstraction, its efficacy in predicting the desired result is always questionable and mostly like imperfect.
+Ultimately a qualification regiment is an abstraction that is intended to predict a desired real-world result.
+Because the qualification regiment is an abstraction its efficacy in predicting the desired result is always questionable and mostly like imperfect.
 The degree to which a qualification regiment correlates to the desired result is typically a subject of ongoing debate.
-Finding an acceptable level of correlation for PBAR and DASM systems will be a consensus building process in the end.
+Finding an acceptable level of correlation will be a consensus building process in the end.
 A balance is necessary between the compliance cost and the degree of confidence delivered that specifications are met.

-It is not unusual, especially with new technologies, to observe many suggestions for 'improvements' to the qualification regiment being offered.
+It is not unusual, especially with new technologies to observe many suggestions for 'improvements' to the qualification regiment being offered.
 In some cases, when good review and adoption processes are not in place, effective adoption of refinements and new innovations to a qualification regiment is missed.
-Alternately, too many tests may be adopted and the CAS system becomes a significant barrier to innovation and promulgation of a promising technology.
-An effective CAS system would have processes that would see the adoption of innovations that deliver solid benefits at reasonable cost and would reject those that fall short but simultaneously protect it from inordinate growth and complexity.
+Effective adoption would be a process that would see the adoption of innovations that deliver solid benefits at reasonable cost and would reject those that fall short.

-With a system as complex as a DASM system, the qualification regiment could easily become quite expansive.
-The CAS systems must be efficient for DASM systems to advance.
+With a system as complex as DASM systems promise to be the qualification regiment could easily become quite expansive.
+It must be efficient for DASM systems to advance.